xwolfde/Accessibility-Metadata-Format/README.md

 # Accessibility Metadata Format

-A machine-readable JSON format to document the accessibility status of web components (themes, plugins, components, etc.).
+A machine-readable JSON format to document the accessibility status of web components (themes, plugins, templates, blocks, etc.).

 Purpose: Developers and agencies provide standardized metadata for their work; website operators use it for legally required accessibility statements.